The PSP Steering Group

 Members of the Steering Group will need to agree the resources (including time and expertise) that they will contribute to ensure that each stage of the process is completed.
 These stages include:

-- participating in monthly Steering Group meetings/teleconferences
+- taking part in monthly Steering Group meetings/teleconferences

-- managing interim priority setting
+- managing and helping promote interim priority setting

 - publicising the final top 10 uncertainties to the research community